mmu-webdesign/Level4-web-term-1/CSS/css02/15-layout.md

 <figure>
 <img src="media/ex-15-16.png" alt="Simple float example">
 <figcaption>
 The box now floats to the left, allowing the text to wrap around it rather than just sit below.
 By default the <code>&lt;figure&gt;</code> has a margin which keeps the text away from the edge of the image.
-Some times you will need to add or adjust borders to ensure the text doesn't run up against the box.
+Sometimes you will need to add or adjust borders to ensure the text doesn't run up against the box.
 </figcaption>
 </figure>